-

 Confirming the diagnosis:

-The diagnosis may be suspected based on a routine blood count and blood film, but a bone marrow biopsy is needed for confirmation.
+The diagnosis may be suspected based on the results of a Full Blood Count and peripheral blood film, but a bone marrow aspirate and biopsy is needed for confirmation.

 Additional diagnoses covered by these SOPs